Is voting Shirk?

 Al-Najashi was a Muslim man.
 Indeed, he believed in the Messenger of Allah ﷺ, and affirmed his prophethood.
 But he used to conceal his faith.
 (Imam al-Khattabi 388H, Ma’alim al-Sunnan).

 The Najashi was the king of Abyssinia.
-He became Muslim but was compelled the hide his Islam.
+He became Muslim but was compelled to hide his Islam.
 Yet, he continued in his position as king.
-Meaning he was the political authority in the kingdom.
-Evidently the political system in place was not Islamic.
-Since, his changing the political system to Islam would have contradicted his effort to conceal his Islam.
+Meaning, he was the political authority in the kingdom.
+Evidently, the political system in place was not Islamic.
+This is because if Al-Najashi changed the political system to Islam, this would have contradicted his effort to conceal his Islam.
 Despite this, the blessed Prophet ﷺ praised him.

 The blessed Prophet Muhammad ﷺ

 The prevalent argument against voting is that by engaging in a Kufr political system you are accepting it.
 Therefore, you are accepting that other than Allah (Most High) has a right to establish law.
-This position seems to oppose the actions of Sayidina Yusuf and al-Najashi, as seen above.
+However, this position seems to oppose the actions of Sayidina Yusuf and al-Najashi, as seen above.

 We also find that this argument opposes the direct actions of our blessed Prophet Muhammad ﷺ.
-The Prophet actively sought out political protection from tribal leaders and encouraged the Sahabah to do the same.
-This type of protection was not revealed by Allah (Most High) rather it was a tribal convention.
-Yet the Prophet ﷺ engaged with it.
+This is because the Prophet ﷺ actively sought out political protection from tribal leaders and encouraged the Sahabah to do the same.
+Although this was a tribal convention that was not revealed by Allah (Most High), the Prophet ﷺ engaged with it.

 Consistency

-If voting is Shirk because the system is not Islamic and hence not ruling by the laws of Allah (Most High), then would it be prohibited for Muslims to vote for leaders like Erdogan in Turkey?
-If the Muslims were to refrain from voting and allow the secularist to come to power, would that be the more correct thing to do religiously.
+Further to the questions above, if voting is Shirk because the system is not Islamic and hence not ruling by the laws of Allah (Most High), then you must consider the following: would it be prohibited for Muslims to vote for leaders like Erdogan in Turkey?

-It is evident that a person who believes that voting and political involvement with such systems is Shirk, cannot live in a country that does not rule by Islamic law.
-Be that a Muslim majority country or otherwise.
-So people who hold such a view should raise these concerns too, for the sake of consistency.
+Clearly, it is evident that a person who believes that voting and political involvement with such systems is Shirk, cannot live in a country that does not rule by Islamic law – Muslim majority country or otherwise.
+As such, people who hold such a view should raise these concerns too, for the sake of consistency.

 Reducing harm